Women's Health Initiative: Criticisms of the WHI's design and findings and recent conclusions about HRT

+Subsequent WHI publications have acknowledged that hormonal treatment is the most effective option for managing menopausal vasomotor symptoms and report that estrogen alone decreased breast cancer incidence by 23% and breast cancer mortality by 40%.
+The remaining concern about a slight increase of breast cancer incidence (1 per 1000 women per year) with combined estrogen(CEE)/medroxyprogesterone acetate treatment has also been called into question as has the contention that WHI findings led to a reduction in breast cancer incidence.

+More recent guidelines align with increasing evidence of a favorable risk/benefit balance for women starting hormone replacement therapy within a younger age window.
+For example, the North American Menopause Society position statement from 2022 notes that the risk/benefit ratio is favorable when treating vasomotor symptoms and prevention of bone loss in women under 60 or who are within 10 years of menopause onset and have no contraindications.
+However, for women who initiate treatment over age 60 or more than 10 years from onset of menopause, the risk/benefit balance may be less favorable due to increased absolute risks of coronary heart disease, stroke, venous thromboembolism and dementia.

 Several critics have noted that the WHI hormone therapy trials evaluated legacy formulations—conjugated equine estrogens (CEE) and medroxyprogesterone acetate (MPA)—rather than bioidentical 17β-estradiol and micronized progesterone, which are more commonly used in contemporary menopausal hormone therapy.
 Consequently, extrapolating the WHI's risk estimates to current regimens is controversial, as both molecular composition and route of administration significantly influence safety profiles.
 Later studies and clinical guidelines have reported that (1) breast cancer risk varies by progestogen, with micronized progesterone showing a more favorable profile than synthetic progestins; and (2) thromboembolic risk is greater with oral estrogens than with transdermal estradiol.
 On this basis, multiple professional societies now recommend individualized use of transdermal estradiol and micronized progesterone when clinically indicated, therapies not examined in the original WHI trials.